 Flux in soldering ? and what is flux in soldering needs more for joint formations.
 Such types of questions are asked by engineers and technicians or even company purchase departments especially if you work with wires and electronics.

 Soldering fluxes plays a very crucial role during the soldering process without causing poorly made joints with bridged pins or other related defects.The cleaning process plays a critical role in the manufacturing yield and product reliability of electronic assemblies.

-What is flux used for soldering is to remove and other metallic impurities from the soldering surface and prepare a clean surface solid jointing.
-After soldering process completion cleaning may be required to remove the flux residues that determine the primarily on type of flux used.
+flux in soldering used for soldering is to remove and other metallic impurities from the soldering surface and prepare a clean surface solid jointing.
+After soldering process completion cleaning may be required to remove the flux residues that determine the primary on the type of flux used.

 - Cleaning the dirt and oxidize layer on the metallic surface to be soldered.